 Converting with VLC (Windows/MacOS)

-VLC media player can recognize and play almost any video format, including MKV, and the best part is it’s absolutely free.
-Not only can you watch MKV files with VLC, but it can also convert your video into a number of formats, including MP4.
+The VLC media player can recognize and play almost any video format, including MKV.
+Better yet, it can also convert them to something more universal, like MP4.
 Here’s how.

 Step 1: Navigate to VideoLAN’s homepage and download VLC.
-Make sure to read the fine print when installing, so you aren’t introducing your computer to any hidden programs or viruses.
-Afterward, launch the program as you would any other piece of software
+Make sure to read the fine print when installing, so you aren’t introducing your computer to any bloatware.

-Step 2: Click the Media tab in the upper-left corner and select Convert/Save from the resulting drop-down menu.
-From here, click the Add button and locate the file you wish to convert on your PC.
-Once found, hit the Convert/Save button at the bottom of the window.
+Step 3: Click the “Add” button and locate the file you wish to convert on your PC.
+Once it’s selected, press the “Convert/Save” button at the bottom of the window.